SQLite¶

 Tip

-If you use better-sqlite3 or sqlite-wasm OO1 to connect to the database you can run your queries synchronously.
+If you use better-sqlite3 or sqlite-wasm to connect to the database you can run your queries synchronously.
 See BetterSqlite3QueryRunner, Sqlite3WasmOO1QueryRunner and Synchronous query runners for more information.

 Working with Date and Time¶

-provides multiple strategies to handle date and time that are compatible with SQLite’s date and time functions.
-To define the strategy to be used, you must overwrite the getDateTimeFormat
+ts-sql-query provides multiple strategies to handle date and time that are compatible with SQLite’s date and time functions.
+To define the strategy to be used, you must overwrite the getDateTimeFormat function; this function receives as an argument the type of date to handle (date, time, dateTime) and returns the strategy to use for that specific case.
+In addition, there are three properties (treatUnexpectedIntegerDateTimeAsJulian, treatUnexpectedStringDateTimeAsUTC, and unexpectedUnixDateTimeAreMilliseconds) that allow controlling how unexpected formats are interpreted.
+Example:

 import { SqliteConnection } from "ts-sql-query/connections/SqliteConnection";

-import { SqliteDateTimeFormat, SqliteDateTimeFormatType } from "ts-sql-query/connections/SqliteConfiguration";
+import type { SqliteDateTimeFormat, SqliteDateTimeFormatType } from "ts-sql-query/connections/SqliteConfiguration";

 class DBConnection extends SqliteConnection<'DBConnection'> {

-protected getDateTimeFormat(type: SqliteDateTimeFormatType): SqliteDateTimeFormat {
+protected override getDateTimeFormat(type: SqliteDateTimeFormatType): SqliteDateTimeFormat {

 switch(type) {